The Terrace Trail resides on a plateau along the east flank of Mount Kidd in Kananaskis Country, Alberta, Canada.

 After dropping in to Kananaskis Outfitters where a broad range of rental gear and guiding services are available, there is time for relaxation.

-A large variety of dining and retail establishments reside within Kananaskis Village and the Kananaskis Delta Lodge caters daily to local and international visitors from the world.
-There is time for a hot Starbucks beverage at the Market Cafe in Kananaskis Delta Lodge before a pleasant and scenic hike around the nearby, short and flat Village Rim Trail with spectacular vistas across Kananaskis Valley to majestic mountains beyond.
+A large variety of dining and retail establishments reside within Kananaskis Village and the Kananaskis Mountain Lodge (formerly known as Delta Hotels Kananaskis Lodge) caters daily to local and international visitors from the world.
+There is time for a hot Starbucks beverage at the Market Cafe in Kananaskis Mountain Lodge (formerly known as Delta Hotels Kananaskis Lodge) before a pleasant and scenic hike around the nearby, short and flat Village Rim Trail with spectacular vistas across Kananaskis Valley to majestic mountains beyond.